The questions you ask a real estate agent when selling a house are crucial.

 Even though you may not cancel the agreement, having the option to do so means the agent’s commission check is not “guaranteed.”

-That’s why this is one of the most important things to know before signing a listing agreement.
+That’s why having the freedom to opt out of the agent contract is one of the most important things to know before signing a listing agreement.

 How important?

-If they don’t give you an immediate “yes,” then you shouldn’t hire them.
+If the agent doesn’t quickly answer this question with “yes,” then you shouldn’t hire them.

-This number is calculated by taking the selling price of all of the homes a real estate agent has sold and then dividing them by the listing prices of those homes.
+This ratio is calculated by dividing the selling prices of all the homes a real estate agent has sold by their original listing prices.

-You can take this number and compare it to other realtors you might interview.
+You can use this number to compare different real estate agents you interview.

-Be leery of listing agents with a number that is much higher or lower than others.
+Be cautious of agents who answer with a number significantly higher or lower than others.

 A ratio that is on the higher end means that the realtor tends to underprice the homes they sell.

-Some agents do this intentionally so that they can market the home they just sold to nearby homeowners with something like, “Just sold for $$$ over the asking price!”
+Some agents do this intentionally to create marketing opportunities, using phrases like, “Just sold for $$$ over asking price!” to attract nearby homeowners.

-Ones with a ratio on the lower end tend to overprice the homes they sell.
+Agents with a lower ratio often tend to overprice the homes they sell.

-The average days on market is the number of days from when your home is first listed on the MLS to when you accept an offer (not when the sale is closed).
+The average days on market (DOM) measures the time it takes for a home to go from being listed on the MLS to accepting an offer — not when the sale is closed.

-Similar to the sale-to-list price ratio, this is another number you can compare to other realtors.
+Similar to the sale-to-list price ratio, this is another key metric you can use to compare realtors.

-A higher-than-average number of days to sell means that the realtor tends to overprice their listings.
+A higher-than-average DOM indicates that the agent tends to overprice their listings.

 There are many steps to selling a house with a realtor, which means you’re about to embark on a journey.